 Anaesthesia for neurosurgery is a challenge.
 The ideal anaesthesia for neurosurgical procedures must have the following characteristics.
-Reduction of cerebral metabolism, Neuroprotection, Haemodynamic stability, Preservation of cerebral autoregulation, Minimal effect on ICP, Early emergence and recovery.
+Reduction of cerebral metabolism, Neuroprotection, Haemodynamic stability, Preservation of cerebral

+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0. autoregulation, Minimal effect on ICP, Early emergence and recovery.
 Both intravenous and inhalational anaesthetics are used.
-In the present scenario three agents, which are very popular for use in the neurosurgical patients are propofol, sevoflurane and desflurane.2 The present preliminary study was carried out to assess and compare the effects of propofol, sevoflurane and desflurane on intraoperative haemodynamics, and emergence characteristics in patients undergoing elective supratentorial craniotomies.
+In the present scenario three agents, which are very popular for use in the neurosurgical patients are propofol, sevoflurane and desflurane.
+The present preliminary study was carried out to assess and compare the effects of propofol, sevoflurane and desflurane on intraoperative haemodynamics, and emergence characteristics in patients undergoing elective supratentorial craniotomies.